global-reef/wrecks-v-pinnacles/README.md

 Overview
 --------

-The project explores whether pinnacles support distinct fish communities or functionally resemble other reef types.
+The project explores whether wrecks support distinct fish communities or functionally resemble other reef types.
 Diver-based visual surveys were conducted across multiple sites, with species recorded by estimated size class and trophic group.

 Bayesian multivariate models (zero-inflated negative binomial) are used to quantify patterns in total abundance, functional group composition, and species-specific responses across habitat types.
 Models include random effects for diver and site, and results are interpreted using posterior means and credible intervals.